Indian reunification: Religious groups

 Kingsley Martin observed that "Hindus ... have not forgiven the Muslim League for destroying the unity of the subcontinent when the British agreed to independence."
 Many Hindus were devastated by the fact that "part of the motherland envisaged in the ancient Hindu scriptures" was partitioned from India.
 The Bharatiya Jana Sangh, a Hindu political organisation held the creation of Akhand Bharat as one of its objectives; in this context, Akhand Bharat's borders were that of India, before its partition in 1947.
 Ram Madhav, a spokesman for the Rashtriya Swayamsevak Sangh, a Hindu nationalist organisation, stated that "The RSS still believes that one day these parts, which have for historical reasons separated only 60 years ago, will again, through popular goodwill, come together and Akhand Bharat will be created."

 A group of 200 Islamic clerics gathered in Pune in July 2017 and issued a statement calling for Indian Reunification:

 Until and unless the borders of India are peaceful we won't be able to achieve economical, societal and educational development.
 Tensions at borders are leading to enormous expenditures and development work is stalled.
 The division made by British was unnatural so we request honorable Prime Minister Narendra Modi to use all military options and unite Pakistan, Bangladesh and Afghanistan to make Akhand Bharat.
-The dream saw by Indian leaders before and after independence will come true and India will become most powerful country in the world.
+The dream saw by Indian leaders before and after independence will come true and India will become the most powerful country in the world.

 The musician Mehdi Hassan, when visiting Ajmer Sharif Dargah, always prayed for the "reunification of India and Pakistan in some peaceful form or the other."

 The Islamist group Lashkar-e-Taiba has framed the prophecy of Ghazwa-e-Hind, as one in which India is defeated and united with Pakistan, unifying the Indian subcontinent under Muslim rule.